SUMMER READING KNOWLEDGE COURSES:

 - intensive in nature;

 Due to their intensity, attendance requirements are very strict!
-The meetings for the face-to-face component of these courses take place on designated Mondays through Thursdays, 10:00 am to 12:30 pm, starting Tuesday, May 28, through Wednesday, July 3, 2019.
-The classroom locations are on the College Avenue Campus.
+The videoconferencing meetings for these courses take place on Mondays through Thursdays, 10:00 am to 12:30 pm, starting Tuesday, May 26, through Thursday, July 2.
+(NOTE: Friday, July 3, Rutgers is closed in observance of the July 4th holiday.)

 - tuition-free, but have a non-refundable $50.00 administrative fee.